JetBrains/compose-for-web-demos/README.md

 It currently doesn't support platforms other than Android, but the core was developed without a dependency on Android and the UI framework depends only on things like canvas, font, input, and other basics.

 ## Jetpack Compose for Web
 With this project we tried to adapt Jetpack Compose for the JavaScript world.
-The main idea is to allow you to share code and expertise between platforms, build web applications without using JS frameworks.
+The main idea is to allow you to share code and expertise between platforms, build web applications in pure Kotlin.

 **Jetpack Compose for Web consists of:**

 * The compiler plugin, adapted for the [new Kotlin/JS compiler backend](https://kotlinlang.org/docs/reference/js-ir-compiler.html).
-* The runtime library, ported to the JS platform.
+* The runtime library, ported to Kotlin/JS.
 * A simple UI library to work with DOM-elements.

 Feel free to ask any questions and share your feedback.
 Join [#compose-web](https://kotlinlang.slack.com/archives/C01F2HV7868) channel in the official [Kotlin Slack](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up).